 Now, I would say that was the easiest thing that anybody could ever do.

-So Kimmel probably would enjoy having some easy non-controversial way to get back some of his conservative audience.
+So Kimmel probably would enjoy having some easy, non-controversial way to get back some of his conservative audience.

-I mean, that's that's a big reach.
+I mean, that's a big reach.

 I don't think he'll get them back.

-But it's easy to say, you know, once CNN and you know, even the critics of the president have sided with him on Gaza.
+But it's easy to say, you know, once CNN and even the critics of the president have sided with him on Gaza, it's kind of easy at that point to say, all right, all right, you did that one thing good.

 So that was smart and appropriate.